A story about a conventional pig farm in the 1980s

 Do you have any experience with farms in the 70's or 80's?
 I'd love to hear your experience or what you think about all this…

 - You've seen Food, Inc., right?
-(Watch two trailers below – they still give me goose bumps when I watch.)
+(Watch the trailer below–it still gives me goose bumps when I watch.)
 I think you can watch this free online.

 - Can't find a farmer you trust near you?
 Where to buy healthy, safe meat online.